 3. Lastly, it helps to be with friends.

 I feel more comfortable that Hali and Peng were there with me.
 I’d probably have been more nervous if I were with strangers.

 In addition, Peng has personally recommended our instructor so I feel confident that he can rescue us when necessary.

 You can contact Coach Rogelio in the FB page of Shadow Freedivers.
 The basic freediving course is open even for non-swimmers.

-There are 1- or 2-day courses for basic freediving, and I suggest taking the 2-day course because not only will you be learning about rescue and emergency situations, you will also get more water time for practice.
+There are 1-day and 2-day courses for basic freediving.
+I suggest taking the 2-day course because not only will you be learning about rescue and emergency situations, you will also get more water time for practice.

 Tip: If you’re going to take the lessons in Batangas, make sure to eat at Balanay View and taste their seafood lomi!

 Our budget is about P3550 per person.
 Here are the estimates: